 - We generate innovative financial instruments.
 For example, we promote tools such as policy-based guarantees to support debt-for-nature conversions to finance conservation and restoration, along with associated policy reforms.
 We will also continue to support innovative financial initiatives with IDB Invest and IDB Lab, such as sustainability bonds, early-stage financing, natural asset classes, natural asset tokenization, biodiversity habitat banks, biodiversity credits, and digital platforms.

-The Inter-American Development Bank will hold its annual meeting in Panama City from March 15-18.
-This is a forum for discussion among our Governors, usually the Ministers of Finance, Economy, Planning, Presidents of Central Banks, or other high authorities of the member countries.
-Also in attendance are representatives of multilateral financial institutions, development, and private banks.
+From March 15th to 18th, the IDB hosted its Annual Meeting, a prominent platform for dialogue among our Governors, the Ministers of Finance, Economy, Planning, Presidents of Central Banks, or other esteemed authorities from member countries.
+The event also welcomed representatives from multilateral financial institutions, development organizations, and private banks.